rhc2104/sqlteaching/README.md

  - database_type: is passed into the load_database function, in order to determine the tables loaded
  - answer:        the query that the user writes must return data that matches this value
  - prompt:        what is shown to the user in that web page

+And the following keys are optional:
+ - validation:           Extra validation on top of the data returned being correct
+ - custom_error_message: If the validation fails, show this error message to the user